Mystery of disappearing holes in Swiss cheese solved

 BERLIN (AP) — The mystery of Swiss cheese and its disappearing holes has been solved: The milk's too clean.

-A Swiss agricultural institute discovered that tiny specks of hay are responsible for the famous holes in cheeses like Emmentaler or Appenzeller.
-As milk matures into cheese these "microscopically small hay particles" help create the holes in the traditional Swiss cheese varieties.
+A Swiss agricultural institute discovered that tiny pieces of hey dust are responsible for the famous holes in cheeses like Emmentaler or Appenzeller.
+As milk matures into cheese these "microscopically small hey particles" help create the holes in the traditional Swiss cheese varieties.

 The government-funded Agroscope institute said in a statement Thursday that the transition from age-old milking methods in barns to fully-automated, industrial milking systems had caused holes to decline during the last 15 years.

-In a series of tests, scientists added different amounts of hay dust to the milk and discovered it allowed them to regulate the number of holes.
+In a series of tests, scientists added different amounts of hey dust to the milk and discovered it allowed them to regulate the number of holes.